-The Cisco CallManager Attendant Console service will generate a new AutoGenerated.txt file when the Cisco CallManager Attendant Console service starts and when the directory sync period expires if the Directory Sync Period service parameter does not equal zero.
+The Cisco Unified CallManager Attendant Console service will generate a new AutoGenerated.txt file when the Cisco Unified CallManager Attendant Console service starts and when the directory sync period expires if the Directory Sync Period service parameter does not equal zero.

-Installing the Cisco CallManager Attendant Console Plug-in on an Attendant PC
+Installing the Cisco Unified CallManager Attendant Console Plug-in on an Attendant PC

-You access the Cisco CallManager Attendant Console plug-in from the Cisco CallManager Application Plugin Installation window.
+You access the Cisco Unified CallManager Attendant Console plug-in from the Cisco Unified CallManager Application Plugin Installation window.
 This section describes how to install the attendant console on a user PC.

-Add the attendant console user and the phone that you want to associate with the attendant console to the Cisco CallManager database.
+Add the attendant console user and the phone that you want to associate with the attendant console to the Cisco Unified CallManager database.
 For more information on adding users, see the "Configuring an Attendant Console User" section on page 16-19.
-For more information on adding phones, "Configuring Cisco IP Phones" section in the Cisco CallManager Administration Guide.
+For more information on adding phones, "Configuring Cisco Unified IP Phones" section in the Cisco Unified CallManager Administration Guide.

-Make sure that you have administrative privileges on the attendant PC when installing Cisco CallManager Attendant Console.
+Make sure that you have administrative privileges on the attendant PC when installing Cisco Unified CallManager Attendant Console.

-Step 1 From each Cisco CallManager Attendant Console PC, browse into a server that is running Cisco CallManager Administration and log in with administrative privileges.

-$\mathbf{\rho}$ Tip To browse into the server, enter https:// <cm-server-name>/ccmadmin/showHome.do, where <cm-server-name> equals the name of the server, in the Address bar in the web browser.</cm-server-name></cm-server-name> Step 2 From Cisco CallManager Administration, choose Application > Plugins .
-Step 3 Click the icon for the Cisco CallManager Attendant Console.
-The C isco CallManager Attendant Console installation wizard runs.
-Step 4 To acl knowledge the installation, click Yes .
-Step 5 In the initial installation wizard window, click Next.
-Step 6 You can install the attendant console to the default location or use the Browse button to specify a new location; after specifying a location, click Next .
-Step 7 In the In the Ready to Install window, click Next .
-Step 8 After the installation program finishes installing files, choose whether you want to restart the compute now or later; then, click Finish .
-Step 9 If pro npted, restart the computer.
-Consc installed Windows XP SP2 on the client PC, see the "Starting Cisco CallManager Attendant le After Installing Windows XP SP2" section on page 16-34 for information on unblocking the ll, so the attendant can use the attendant console.
-Step 10 permi install Consc If the attendant does not have administrative privileges on the PC, grant read, write, and execute permissions on the folder where you installed Cisco CallManager Attendant Console.
-By default, you install the Cisco CallManager Attendant Console in C:\Program Files\Cisco\CallManager Attendant Console.
+From each Cisco Unified CallManager Attendant Console PC, browse into a server that is running Cisco Unified CallManager Administration and log in with administrative privileges. ρ TipTo browse into the server, enter https:// <cm-server-name>/ccmadmin/showHome.do, where <cm-server-name> equals the name of the server, in the Address bar in the web browser.</cm-server-name></cm-server-name> From Cisco Unified CallManager Administration, choose Application > Plugins.
+Click the icon for the Cisco Unified CallManager Attendant Console.
+The Cisco Unified CallManager Attendant Console installation wizard runs.
+To acknowledge the installation, click Yes.
+In the initial installation wizard window, click Next.
+You can install the attendant console to the default location or use the Browse button to specify a new location; after specifying a location, click Next .
+In the Ready to Install window, click Next.
+After the installation program finishes installing files, choose whether you want to restart the compute now or later; then, click Finish .
+If prompted, restart the computer.
+If you installed Windows XP SP2 on the client PC, see the "Starting Cisco Unified CallManager Attendant Console After Installing Windows XP SP2" section on page 16-35 for information on unblocking the firewall, so the attendant can use the attendant console.
+If the attendant does not have administrative privileges on the PC, grant read, write, and execute permissions on the folder where you installed Cisco Unified CallManager Attendant Console.
+By default, you install the Cisco Unified CallManager Attendant Console in C:\Program Files\Cisco\CallManager Attendant Console.
 For more information on setting folder permissions, refer to your operating system documentation.
-Step 11 gure or update any attendant console settings that you did not configure during the installation ss.
-See the "Configuring Cisco CallManager Attendant Console Settings" section on page 16-35. $\mathbf{\rho}$ If you change IP addresses of the Cisco CallManager servers or the device pool of the attendant phone changes after you install the attendant console plug-in, the attendants must close and open Cisco CallManager Attendant Console, so the application can download the list of servers in the Cisco CallManager group.
+Configure or update any attendant console settings that you did not configure during the installation process.
+See the "Configuring Cisco Unified CallManager Attendant Console Settings" section on page 16-35.
+0 list of servers in the Cisco Unified CallManager group.

-Starting Cisco CallManager Attendant Console After Installing Windows XP SP2
+Starting Cisco Unified CallManager Attendant Console After Installing Windows XP SP2

-When you start Cisco CallManager Attendant Console for the first time after you install Windows XP SP2, a dialog box displays that indicates that Windows Firewall has blocked some features of the ACClient application.
-To create an exception in the Windows Firewall, so you can continue using Cisco CallManager Attendant Console, click Unblock.
+When you start Cisco Unified CallManager Attendant Console for the first time after you install Windows XP SP2, a dialog box displays that indicates that Windows Firewall has blocked some features of the ACClient application.
+To create an exception in the Windows Firewall, so you can continue using Cisco Unified CallManager Attendant Console, click Unblock.
 The operating system configures the exception automatically.

 After you unblock the firewall, configure or update any attendant console settings that you did not configure during the installation process.
-See the "Configuring Cisco CallManager Attendant Console Settings" section on page 16-35.
+See the "Configuring Cisco Unified CallManager Attendant Console Settings" section on page 16-35.

-Configuring Cisco CallManager Attendant Console Settings
+Configuring Cisco Unified CallManager Attendant Console Settings